fgolemo/course-2018-networks/1-setting-up-simple-local-net.md

 ## Using the /etc/sysctl.conf file

 The file `/etc/sysctl.conf` configures sysctl - particularly for fine adjustments on ipv4.
-To have a response to the ping broadcast, add this line at the end of the file: `net.ipv4.icmp_echo_ignore_broadcasts = 0` Edit the file and reboot.
+To get a response to the ping broadcast, add this line at the end of the file: `net.ipv4.icmp_echo_ignore_broadcasts = 0` Edit the file and reboot.
 Try pinging again with the broadcast address.
 That's it, well done. :)